lowmess/metalsmith-resume/source/education/owen-patterson.md

 location: Capitol City, USA
 ---

-* Excelled in science, math and computer courses and displayed an aptitude for literature and history
-* Became a respected member of the school community through his involvement in football and hockey
+Excelled in science, math and computer courses, and displayed an aptitude for literature and history.
+Became a respected member of the school community through involvement in football and hockey.